Telles01/Telles01/README.md

-### Hi there 👋
+### Hey guys 👋
-Bernard Telles born in Brazil.
+Bernard Telles born in Brazil.🌳
 Graduated in Information Sistem and Business.
 I love foreign-languages and sharing my knowledge, always interested in new ideas and future technologies as well as their applications.

-#######🌎"Great developers never stop learning" 💡
+#######🧠"Great developers never stop learning" 💡

 - 📍 Born in Belo Horizonte
 - 💻 Software Developer